deltachat/deltachat-android/README.md

 First, you need to setup Android SDK and Android NDK.
-Configure `ANDROID_NDK_ROOT` environment variable to point to the Android NDK installation directory by adding this to your `.bashrc`:
+Configure `ANDROID_NDK_ROOT` environment variable to point to the Android NDK installation directory e.g. by adding this to your `.bashrc`:

 ```bash
 export ANDROID_NDK_ROOT=${HOME}/Android/Sdk/ndk/[version] # (or whereever your NDK is) Note that there is no `/` at the end!